-To Live 10,000 Years is my attempt to photograph 2 people (1 man & 1 woman) in each of the 50 United States.
+Photograph 2 people (1 man & 1 woman) in each of the 50 United States.
 All 100 people need to be at least 100 years old.

 We are all vulnerable and encounter different obstacles in life depending on our background and circumstances.
-The centenarians I meet doing To Live 10,000 Years display varying degrees of memory loss and other physical and functional limitations.
-I witness centenarians work to get up out of her chair, remember someone’s name, or make a point in conversation.
-Their perseverance, humor, or dismay does not highlight age as much as it reveals something specific about their nature.
-I try to be as specific and detailed as I can when photographing these moments.
+The centenarians I meet display varying degrees of memory loss and other physical and functional limitations.
+Witness a centenarian working to get up out of her chair, remembering someone’s name, or making a point in conversation.
+Perseverance, humor, or dismay does not highlight age as much as it reveals something specific about character.
+Try to include specific details when photographing these moments.

 Take note that a silver tsunami is upon us.
 In 2010, 35 million Americans were over 65 and by 2030, 80 million Americans will be over 65.
 That is an increase from 10 to 20% of the overall population.
 It is an imperative to decrease intergenerational estrangement and activate solutions to this extreme demographic challenge.